thalera/Periodic-Messages/README.md

 Included are two dictionary files, BigDictionary.txt and SmallDictionary.txt.
 By default, SolvedDictionary.txt is the solutions from SmallDictionary.txt.
-You can change this by deleting all entries in SolvedDictionary.txt (do not delete the file itself) and uncommenting line 17 of PeriodicMessagesClient.java and placing the name of the dictionary you would like to compile answers for inside of the quotation marks.
+You can change this by deleting all entries in SolvedDictionary.txt (do not delete the file itself), uncommenting line 15 of PeriodicMessagesClient.java and placing the name of the dictionary you would like to compile answers for inside of the quotation marks.
 It is recommended that you recomment this line after doing this.